 The better treatment you give your asphalt driveway, like most things, the longer it will last.

-If adequately built by a seasoned contractor, an asphalt driveway can last up to 20 years, and it is easily repaired.
-There’s no reason why your asphalt driveway shouldn’t last 30 years if a competent contractor does their jobs effectively and you, the property owner, do your part in maintaining it.
+A seasoned contractor can build an asphalt driveway adequately, and it can last up to 20 years while also being easily repairable.
+There’s no reason why your asphalt driveway shouldn’t last 30 years if a competent contractor does their job effectively and you, the property owner, do your part in maintaining it.

 How you can care for your asphalt stamping driveway

 It is not just enough to install your imprinted asphalt driveway.
-Proper care should be given to it so the driveway can last for the expected number of years.
+Give proper care to it so that the driveway can last for the expected number of years.
 If you fail to take care of your stamped driveway, it will begin to wear out within a short time, which can call for costly repair work.
-Below are a few tips on how you can adequately care for your stamped driveway:
+Below are a few tips on how you can adequately care for your stamped driveway.

 • Do not use deicing salts on outdoor surfaces, especially during the winter months after installing the driveway.
-This is because sealers for decorative asphalt usually fail in portions where deicing salts are applied or collect drip-off from parked vehicles.
+Deicing salts or drip-off from parked vehicles usually cause portions where decorative asphalt sealers fail.

 • Do not allow automobile traffic on your stamped driveway for at least three days after installation.